Isayso/PlaylistEditorTV/README.md

   Special thanks to dobbelina for helpful ideas and testing, improved the usablility a lot.

-  New in 1.7 (coming soon) multi column support, all tags autodetect, new context menus, file header edit
+  New in 1.7 multi column support, all tags autodetect, new context menus, file header edit

 ![UI](KodiPlaylistEditorTV1.7.png)
 ![UI](screenshot_1.4.PNG)